brandonlheureux/vention-ecommerce/README.md

 There is also no need to keep an inventory count.

 We DO NOT want to store images in a mongo db database.
-Therefore, we will use Cloudinary CDN to host images.
+We will keep relative image paths instead and store them in the assets folder.

 Therefore, we end up with 3 models for both our client and api to work with: